 Courses Recently Taught

-This course is an intensive study of the fundamental logic of economic behavior primarily within the context of a market economy.
-The course develops a systematic analysis of consumer and producer behavior, linked together through the principles of exchange and market structure.
+This course is an intensive study of the fundamental logic of economic behavior, primarily within the context of a market economy.
+The course develops a systematic analysis of consumer and producer behavior, linked through the principles of exchange and market structure.
 The resulting explanation of product prices and factor rewards is used to evaluate and analyze economic efficiency and the distribution of welfare under alternative economic policies and conditions.
+This course cannot be taken as pass/D/fail.
 This course is required for the major.
-Prerequisite: ECON 101 and ECON 102, and a college level calculus course or a score of 4 or 5 on the Calculus AP exam.
-This course cannot be taken as pass/D/fail.
+Prerequisite: ECON 101 and ECON 102, and a college-level calculus course or a score of 4 or 5 on the AP calculus exam.
 Offered every fall semester.